SoftwareAG/webmethods-b2b-examples/c8y-wmio-hybrid-b2b-create-edi850/README.md

 ![](images/MyEnterprise.png)

 ## Transaction Flow
-1. Cumulocity raises an alarm once Quantity in Tank goes below a certain threshold.
+1. Cumulocity raises an alarm once the Quantity in Tank goes below a certain threshold.
 2. A workflow in wm.io gets triggered based on the alarm generated in previous step.
 3. Workflow invokes a hybrid service to query on prem SAP ECC system to get details about partner, material, quantity etc needed to create EDI 850 document.
 4. Workflow invokes Salesforce create Case Action and create a case in Salesforce for tracking of Purchase Order.
-5. Workflow executes a flow editor service
+5. Workflow executes a flow editor service.
-	- Maps 850 EDI business document
+	- Maps 850 EDI business document.
-	- convert business document to EDI data.
+	- Convert business document to EDI data.
 	- Submit EDI 850 Purchase Order to B2B using submit inbuilt service.
 6. B2B cloud will route document to partner using sender\receiver id, Partner profile and outbound channel defined in B2B Cloud.